-The player with the ball must expect to be guarded and must be prepared to stop or change his/her direction whenever an opponent takes an initial legal guarding position in front of him, even if this is done within a fraction of a second.
+The player with the ball must expect to be guarded and must be prepared to stop or change direction whenever an opponent takes an initial legal guarding position in front of that offensive player, even if this is done within a fraction of a second.

-The guarding (defensive) player must establish an initial legal guarding position without causing contact before taking his/her position.
+The guarding (defensive) player must establish an initial legal guarding position without causing contact before establishing the defensive position.

-Once the defensive player has established an initial legal guarding position, he/she may move to guard his/her opponent, but he/she may not extend his/her arms, shoulders, hips or legs to prevent the dribbler from passing by him.
+Once the defensive player has established an initial legal guarding position, that player may move to guard the opponent, but may not extend the arms, shoulders, hips or legs to prevent the dribbler from passing by.